EdneySilva/NetHacksPack/src/NetHacksPack.Hosting.Abstractions/README.md

 // the name from the default application setting file based on the environment the applicatin is running replaced on {0}
 public const string APPSETTINGS_ENV_JSON = "appsettings.{0}.json";

-// the name from a application setting file to store data to database public const string APPSETTINGS_DATABASE_JSON = "appsettings.database.json";
+// the name from a application setting file to store configurations for database public const string APPSETTINGS_DATABASE_JSON = "appsettings.database.json";

-// the name from a application setting file to store data to eventbus public const string APPSETTINGS_EVENT_BUS_JSON = "appsettings.event-bus.json";
+// the name from a application setting file to store configurations for eventbus public const string APPSETTINGS_EVENT_BUS_JSON = "appsettings.event-bus.json";

-// the name from a application setting file to store data to log public const string APPSETTINGS_LOG_JSON = "appsettings.log.json";
+// the name from a application setting file to store configurations for log public const string APPSETTINGS_LOG_JSON = "appsettings.log.json";

-// the name from a application setting file to store data to cache public const string APPSETTINGS_CACHE_JSON = "appsettings.cache.json";
+// the name from a application setting file to store configurations for cache public const string APPSETTINGS_CACHE_JSON = "appsettings.cache.json";
 ```